Junos OS Release Notes for JRR Series

 Upgrade and Downgrade Support Policy for Junos OS Releases

-We have two types of releases, EOL and EEOL:
+We have two types of releases, standard EOL and EEOL:

 • Extended End of Life (EEOL) releases have engineering support for thirty six months after the first general availability date and customer support for an additional six more months.